danielaparker/jsoncons/README.md

 - `get(const std::name& name) const` now returns `const json&` if keyed value exists, otherwise a const reference to json::null

-- `get(const std::string& name, const json& default_val) const` now returns `const json` (actually a proxy that evaluates to `const json` if read)
+- `get(const std::string& name, const json& default_val) const` now returns `const json` (actually a const proxy that evaluates to `json` if read)

+Bug fixes

+- Line number not incremented within multiline comment - fixed

 Release 0.82a
 -------------

 - The const version of the json `operator[](const std::string& name)` didn't need to return a proxy, the return value has been changed to `const json&` (this change is transparent to the user.)

-- For consistency between `get` with two arguments and `get` with one, `get(const std::name& name)` has been changed to return a copy (rather than a reference), and json::null if there is no member with that name (rather than throw.)
-This way both `get` methods return copies and both return default values if no keyed value exists.
+- `get(const std::name& name)` has been changed to return a copy (rather than a reference), and json::null if there is no member with that name (rather than throw.)
+This way both `get` methods return default values if no keyed value exists.

 - non-const and const methods `json& at(const std::name& name)` have been added to replace the old single argument get method.
 These have the same behavior as the corresponding `operator[]` functions, but the non-const `at` is more efficient.